Gauravkr07/Authentication-Assignment-/README.md

 +  when you visit this address then you find padlock sign in corner(represent that it's locked).

 # 6. Sign_UP  At this endpint
-       + where we can store data(username and passwoerd for sign_in) into MongoDB.
+       + where we can store data(username(in email format) and password for sign_in into MongoDB.
-       + username and password received in plain form but password stored in hash format.
+       + username  are in email format and password received in plain form but password stored in hash format.
-       + you need api authentication username and password to store these data in database.
+       + you need api BASIC Authentication credentials, to store these username and password  data in MongoDB database.

 # 7. sign_in At this endpoint
        + at first you have to enter username
        + if username found then you have to enter password
-       + Then authenticate fun match username with password
+       + Then authenticate function match username with password
-       + if matched then it generate token otherwise return error.
+       + if matched then it generate jwt token otherwise raise error.